great-ufc/NewRealer/Documentation/UseCases.md

-Below is list of Application Use Cases:
+Below is list of Application Requirements and Use Cases:

 __FR01 - Login (only with google account)__